restrixsolutions/tradelocker-brokers/RANDOMIZATION_IMPLEMENTATION.md

 ## Summary
 Implemented randomization for the brokers and prop firms tables so that every time a user refreshes the page, the order changes—except for featured items (like GatesFX), which always stay at the top.

+## Latest Update (Mobile Fix)
+Added `export const dynamic = 'force-dynamic'` and `export const revalidate = 0` to both pages to ensure they are never cached.
+This fixes the issue where mobile devices and browsers were seeing cached versions of the page instead of getting fresh randomized results on each visit.

 ## Changes Made

 ### 1. Updated `/app/actions.ts`